thunlp/ToLeaP/src/scripts/README.md

   ```
   bfcl evaluate --model gpt-3.5-turbo-0125
   ```

+The original inference results along with bad cases will be saved under the path `src/scripts/gorilla/berkeley-function-call-leaderboard/result`.

 ### T-Eval
 T-Eval uses accuracy as the primary evaluation metric, measuring the model’s **correctness** across six task scenarios: planning, reasoning, retrieval, understanding, instruction, and review.
 Each task except review is assessed in two formats: JSON, which requires structured outputs containing tool names and parameters, and string (str), which allows more flexible textual responses.